 Readings and uncollected homework: After each class I will assign reading and practice problems.
 These assignments (as well as collected assignments and announcements) will be listed on our website.
 You should read the text with a pencil and paper in hand, drawing example graphs to strengthen your understanding of definitions and proofs, filling in gaps to proofs, and taking notes as you go.
-Although it is not required, it is recommended that you keep a notebook with notes from the readings, a vocabulary list, and your work on the practice problems.
-It is also recommended that you form a small study group of two to four people to discuss the readings and work on the problems together after you have spent some time studying these on your own.
+You are expected to come to class having completed the readings, and recorded vocabulary words, statements of theorems and questions you have on the material.
+It is recommended that you form a small study group of two to four people to discuss the readings and work on the problems together after you have spent some time studying these on your own.